 One of the keys to create a survey that really generates insight into customer needs is creating the right combination of open-ended and closed-ended questions.
 How different are they?

-Each of these question types has its strengths and weaknesses.
-Open-ended questions allow for unexpected insights and freely expressed opinions, but nearly everyone agrees that as far as analysis goes, closed-ended questions are easier to interpret statistically.
+Each of these types of questions has its strengths and weaknesses.
+Open-ended questions allow for unexpected insights and freely expressed opinions, but almost everyone agrees that as far as an analysis goes, closed-ended questions are easier to be interpreted statistically.

-How to quickly gain insight from unstructured data
+How to gain insight from unstructured data quickly

 A quick search for the term “open-ended questions” on the Internet pulls up a wealth of articles recommending that companies try to use open-ended questions on a small sample, since most companies do not have enough resources to analyze large volumes of unstructured text-based data.

 What if the company has a large volume of data?
 Wouldn’t it be better to use all the data to draw conclusions that are more accurate and statistically valid across a large group?

 Sentiment analysis tools make it possible to extract overall trends, opinions and customer feelings from large volumes of survey responses while spending a fraction of the time and human resource involved in getting insights from raw data.

 Bitext has built a tool that allows companies to quickly turn open-ended survey responses into real actionable insights about customers with no analytics skills required.